Objects as Reference: Toward Robust First Principles of Digital Organization

 An Analytical Toolkit

 This semantic and pragmatic approach to digital objects provides us with some useful analytical tools.
 We can characterize reference relations (objects) with established tools in semantics, semiotics, and other disciplines.
 This lets us classify, compare, and study digital objects regardless of where they appear — allowing comparisons between functions and files, websites and database records.
-Let’s look at three “dimensions of reference” to glimpse how an analysis of reference helps us understand objects themselves.

 This approach to analysis is not really an analysis of objects per se but objecthood — the state or condition of being an object.
 For example, we can differentiate IPFS objects from database records, but not differentiate IPFS objects from each other.
 This does not replace existing approaches to analysis but can instead build bridges between discourses and provide shared language.